hyperledger-labs/fabric-token-sdk/samples/fungible/README.md

 token:
   enabled: true
-  # The Token Transaction DB is a database of audit records.
+  # The Token Transaction DB is a database of audited records.
 It is used to track the
-  # history of audit events.
+  # history of audited events.
 In particular, it is used to track payments, holdings,
   # and transactions of any business party identified by a unique enrollment ID.
   ttxdb:
     persistence: